 - Emails sent using a generic third-party host are less easily identifiable, meaning customers (and recipient servers) are more likely to file them as spam.

 - A sender reputation may be harder to build up without a dedicated domain name to fall back on.

 - It’s impractical to create related email accounts through a generic provider – sales@, marketing@, hr@, etc – preventing any sense of corporate consistency being created.

 What’s in a name?

 When brand names are contained in an email’s domain, the prefix becomes a blank canvas.
 It can differentiate particular departments and teams inside a business, such as marketing and accounting divisions.
-Each staff member could receive his or her customized address, ideally averting the tiresome numerical additions that mean the second Jessica on the team will become known as Jessica2.
-Personalized emails can be used to identify promotions (specialoffers@), or apologize for a bad customer experience (justwantedtosaysorry@).
+Each staff member could receive his or her personalized email address.
+Personalized emails can be used to identify promotions or apologize for bad customer experience.
 An irate customer seeing the latter title in their inbox might be unable to resist opening a message, regardless of its subject line.

 A simple plan

-Today’s top level domains act as promotional tools in their own right, and WestHost stocks numerous industry-specific TLDs including .cafe and .plumbing.
-Returning to our previous tire analogy, which of the following addresses would be easier to remember and type – email@example.com, or firstname.lastname@example.org?
+Today’s top-level domains act as promotional tools in their own right.
+WestHost stocks numerous industry-specific TLDs including .cafe and .plumbing.
+Returning to our previous tire analogy, which of the following addresses would be easier to remember and type – firstname.lastname@example.org, or email@example.com?
 Domain suffixes may even promote specific aspects of a company’s ethos, like .bargains or .guru.
 A delivery firm could use .express to emphasize efficiency or celebrate global coverage with a .international address.